kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 This process is [very lossy](https://github.com/kubernetes/kubernetes/blob/6e0de20fbb4c127d2e45c7a22347c08545fc7a86/staging/src/k8s.io/apiextensions-apiserver/pkg/controller/openapi/v2/conversion.go#L56-L66), so `kubectl explain` when used against CRDs making use of v3 features does not have a good experience with inaccurate information, or fields removed altogther.

+This transformation causes bugs, for example, when attempting to `explain` a field that is `nullable`, kubectl instead shows nothing, due to the lossy conversion wiping nullable fields.

 ### Goals